aws-neuron/aws-neuron-sdk/release-notes/README.md

 ## June 18, 2020 Release
-Point fix an error related to yum downgrade of the Neuron Runtime packages.
-The prior release fails to successfully downgrade Neuron Runtime Base package and Neuron Runtime package when using Yum on Amazon Linux 2.
+Point fix an error related to yum downgrade/update of Neuron Runtime packages.
+The prior release fails to successfully downgrade/update Neuron Runtime Base package and Neuron Runtime package when using Yum on Amazon Linux 2.

-Please update both packages on AL2:
+Please remove and then install both packages on AL2 using these commands:
 ```
 # Amazon Linux 2
+sudo yum remove aws-neuron-runtime-base
-sudo yum update
+sudo yum remove aws-neuron-runtime
 sudo yum install aws-neuron-runtime-base
 sudo yum install aws-neuron-runtime
 ```